kevwalsh/vagov-content/pages/burials-memorials/eligibility.md

 [Learn about the burial planning process](/burials-memorials/plan-a-burial/). <br />
 [Learn about memorial items](/burials-memorials/memorial-items/).

-## If I'm the survivor of a Veteran or Servicemember, what other benefits can I get?
+## If I'm the survivor of a Veteran or service member, what other benefits can I get?

-We give the surviving spouse, children, and parents of Veterans and Servicemembers a range of benefits.
+We give the surviving spouse, children, and parents of Veterans and service members a range of benefits.
 These may include tax-free monetary benefits (called Dependency and Indemnity Compensation) and help paying for the funeral service (called a burial allowance).<br>
 [See if you're eligible for Dependency and Indemnity Compensation (DIC)](/burials-memorials/dependency-indemnity-compensation/). <br>
 [Find out how to apply for a burial allowance](/burials-memorials/veterans-burial-allowance/).